SUPERIOR GAMING

 Dead Man's Hand Two pair, Aces and Eights.
 Wild Bill Hickok was mudered while holding this hand.

-Dolly Pardon 9 - 5 hole cards
+Dolly Parton 9 - 5 hole cards

 Door card In stud games, the first card dealt face up to a player.